Where does my donation go?

 Can I help the shelter as a volunteer?

 The City of Ivins has a process for volunteer approval.
 Contact the shelter at 435-628-1049 for more information.

 Why should I support the no-kill philosophy?

 To help save the lives of adoptable animals.
-Millions of cats and dogs are killed every year in shelters.
-Adopting the no-kill philosophy means considering what can be done to save an animal.
+According to the ASPCA, 1.5 million shelter animals are euthanized each year.
+Adopting the no-kill philosophy means defining and implementing the steps necessary to save an animal.
 Often times all that is needed is grooming or dental work to make an animal appealing enough for adoption.
 Other times it takes veterinary care, training or fostering by patient families.
 It takes money, commitment and perseverance, but the end result is very rewarding.